 Gino Rossini specializes in civil appeals in Texas State and Federal courts.
 Gino has built a practice that includes appeals and original proceedings, as well as serving as trial-appellate counsel on pretrial matters, representation at trial, and handling post-verdict and post-judgment motions.
 His practice also includes class-action representation at the trial level in Federal District Courts within the Fifth and Eleventh Circuits.

-Gino is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization and has been named a “Super Lawyer” in the area of appellate law by Law & Politics magazine.
+Gino is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization, and has been named to the “Super Lawyer” list by Thompson Reuters in the area of civil appellate law.